 There have been various efforts to deal with the issue of human rights both at the national and international level.
 Turkey is a signatory to the major UN Human Rights Conventions as well as to the European Convention on Human Rights and the European Social Charter.
-The fundamental rights and freedoms that are the subjects of these conventions are also enshrined in the Turkish Constitution.
+The fundamental rights and freedoms that are the subjects of these conventions are also enshrined in the Turkish Constitution (Further detail of the national legal framework with regard to human rights is provided in Annex VI).
 Furthermore, as part of its EU accession process, Turkey has adopted the Copenhagen Criteria.